bplmaps/lmec-main-site/content/about/jobs/experiential-learning-programs-educator.md

 menu: false
 ---

-The **Leventhal Map & Education Center at the Boston Public Library** seeks to hire for the position of **Experiential Learning & Programs Educator.** We are looking for dynamic educator who is highly skilled at designing and leading in-person learning experiences for diverse audiences.
+The **Leventhal Map & Education Center at the Boston Public Library** seeks to hire for the position of **Experiential Learning & Programs Educator.** We are looking for a dynamic educator who is highly skilled at designing and leading in-person learning experiences for diverse audiences.

-The Education team works in partnership with the rest of the LMEC team to foster geographic perspectives on the relationships between people and places.
-The Education team creates programs and resources that inspire curiosity and encourage visitors to make best use of the collections and resources of the Center.
+The Education team works in partnership with the rest of the LMEC staff and our colleagues at the Boston Public Library to foster geographic perspectives on the relationships between people and places.
+The Education team creates programs and resources that inspire curiosity and encourage learners to make use of the collections and resources of the Center.

 ![Students in a class in the Learning Center](https://www.leventhalmap.org/wp-content/uploads/2017/02/snowden_web.png)